 As usual, Luffy is his goofy self.
 However, he finds himself in a position where he has to hold back during the trip up the mountain with Nami and Sanji, because they encounter a group of Lapin (which look like a cross between polar bears and rabbits) and Luffy wants to just beat them up.
 Sanji has to remind him that he has Nami on his back and that every blow he gives or takes will be felt by Nami and it could kill her.
 Poor Luffy has to try his hardest not to join in the melee.
 He almost gives into temptation at least once.
 I think the word “restraint” isn’t in Luffy’s vocabulary.

 The volume ends with a cliffhanger for Luffy, Nami, and Sanji.
 If I didn’t already know what was going to happen from seeing the anime, this cliffhanger would make me want to read Volume 16 in order to find out what happens next.

 I enjoyed reading Volume 15, even knowing what’s coming up from seeing this section of the story in the anime series.
 If you’ve read and enjoyed the previous 14 volumes of One Piece, then I think you will also enjoy Volume 15.

-I wrote this review after watching a copy of One Piece Season Two Fourth Voyage that I checked out through the King County Library System.
+I wrote this review after reading a copy of One Piece Volume 15 that my son checked out through the King County Library System.